Wembley - West Leederville - Glendalough

 What is the most common religion in the Wembley - West Leederville - Glendalough SA2?

 The main religion in Wembley - West Leederville - Glendalough was found to be Christianity, which makes up 38.2% of people in Wembley - West Leederville - Glendalough.
-However, the most apparent overrepresentation was in Buddhism, which comprises 9.2% of the population, compared to 4.3% across Greater Perth.
+However, the most apparent overrepresentation was in Buddhism, which comprises 9.2% of the population, substantially higher than the Greater Perth average of 2.7%.

 What are the top countries of origin in the Wembley - West Leederville - Glendalough SA2?